 The best way to directly convert light to power is a solar cell.

-Because of the imbalance between the top and bottom layers, the electrons naturally want to move between the layers to restore balance.
+Because of the imbalance between the top and bottom layers, the electrons want to move between the layers to restore balance.

 When sunlight hits the electron, it’s a jolt of energy that motivates the electron to move.
 Now free and energized, the electrons in the negative (-) layer can jump through a wire to the underloaded positive (+) layer.
-This movement between negative and positive is a electric current.
+This movement between negative and positive is an electric current.